kbd0011/deep-lob-forecasting/README.md

 A DeepLOB clone is now a baseline, not an achievement.
 Your contribution is the rigorous "when/why does it work, and does the edge survive costs?" analysis.

-## Why it ranks #3
-Highest prestige with prop shops and the clearest microstructure signal — but constrained by free-data limits (FI-2010 is dated; LOBSTER free samples are small; full LOB data is paid) and a crowded GitHub field.

-## What "done" looks like
-> "Replicated DeepLOB F1 within ~1 pt of paper on FI-2010; TLOB beats it by ~3 F1.
-Predictability is far higher
-> for large-tick names and **decays materially across 2019→2023**.
-After 10 bps costs and queue/latency
-> assumptions, the naive signal's P&L edge is ~0 for liquid names and survives only in [regime].
-Deflated Sharpe
-> reported over all configs tried."

 ## Pipeline
 ```mermaid